MetaMask/metamask-docs/snaps/reference/exports.md

 :::flaskOnly
 :::

-To build an embedded UI in MetaMask that any user can access via the Snaps menu, a Snap must export `onHomePage`.
+To build an embedded UI in MetaMask that any user can access through the Snaps menu, a Snap must export `onHomePage`.
-This method is called when the user clicks the Snap name in the Snaps menu.
+This method is called when the user selects the Snap name in the Snaps menu.

 :::note
 For MetaMask to call the Snap's `onHomePage` method, you must request the